 Where Does CBD Reside?

-The growth of research and studies in the CBD have grown monumentally, especially in the past five years.
+The growth of research and studies in the CBD has grown monumentally, especially in the past five years.
 As of March 2019, CBD can have two classifications that rely on the containment of its THC component.
-If the CBD product has less than 0.1 percent of THC then it is considered a schedule V drug, anything over that amount it jumps up to the schedule I category.
+If the CBD product has less than 0.1 percent of THC then it is considered a Schedule V drug, anything over that amount it jumps up to the schedule I category.

 Why Does The THC Component Affect The Schedule?